 BIO

-Aaron Kheriaty, MD, is a physician specializing in psychiatry and author of three books, including most recently, The New Abnormal: The Rise of the Biomedical Security State (2022).
+Aaron Kheriaty, MD, is a physician specializing in psychiatry and author of five books, including the forthcoming, Making the Cut: How to Heal Modern Medicine (2025).
 He is a Fellow & Director of the Program in Bioethics and American Democracy at the Ethics and Public Policy Center.
+He also serves in consulting and advisory roles at the Brownstone Institute, the Zephyr Institute, the Paul Ramsey Institute, and the Simone Weil Center for Political Philosophy.

 Dr. Kheriaty graduated from the University of Notre Dame in philosophy and pre-medical sciences, earned his MD degree from Georgetown University, and completed residency training in psychiatry at the University of California Irvine.
 For many years he was Professor of Psychiatry at UCI School of Medicine and Director of the Medical Ethics Program at UCI Health, where he chaired the ethics committee.
 He also chaired the ethics committee at the California Department of State Hospitals for several years.
 He was fired from the University of California after challenging the University's covid vaccine mandate in federal court.